You are here

 Approximately $500,000 was awarded to 31 School Food Authorities participating in the final pilot year of the Local Food Program for the purchase of Colorado grown, raised, processed, and value-added products.
 This program helps bolster farm to school activities, fosters nutrition education, and supports Colorado producers, farmers, and ranchers by encouraging SFAs to procure local products.

 - HB-1132 Final Bill (PDF)

 - HB-1300 Technical Changes Bill (PDF)

 - 2022 Local Food Program Legislative Report (PDF)

-- Local Food Program Estimator Tool.
+- Local Food Program Estimator Tool (New!)
 All eligible sponsors participating in the Healthy School Meals for All program can receive LFP funding in School Year 2024-25.
 Sponsors can use the estimator tool to see anticipated award amounts in SY 2024-25.

 Wages and Stipends